IntersectMBO/cardano-node/app/genesis-tool/README.md

   pretty-secret-key-public        Pretty-print a secret key's public key and its hash (not a secret). migrate-delegate-key-from       Migrate a delegate key from an older version.
 ```

+The canned `scripts/genesis.sh` example provides a nice set of defaults.